cubiwan/mrWolf.js/README.md

 # mrWolf.js
-A collection of metaheuristics to solver problems in JS
+*Mr Wolf solve problems.* A collections of heuristics and metaheuristics in JS to solve problems.